Driver for outputting waypoint co-ordinates (single targets, single lines, or pipelines) to a Dynamic Positioning (DP) system.

 Some DP systems will not accept routes that lie closer than a certain distance apart.

-For example Modern Kongsberg DP systems do not accept a waypoints interval smaller than two meters.
+For example Modern Kongsberg DP systems do not accept a waypoint interval less than two meters.

 Therefore make sure to set the Min.
 KP Interval to 2 meters.